sfloresalvarado/sari-sentinel-eval/README.md

 To test the scripts, we provide a dataset that combines real open COVID-19 data, with synthetic data that replaces SARI and UGCC sentinel surveillance information that is not available in government repositories.

-To access open data in its original source, you can visit the following links:

 To request SARI and UGCC data, please visit this link: https://transparencia.redsalud.gob.cl/transparencia/public/ssp/solicitud_informacion.html